Van Gogh in Arles: Explore his Provençal Artistic Adventure

 🖼️ Van Gogh Museum – Amsterdam

-• a version of the Sunflowers,
+• a version of Sunflowers,

-• landscape studies of Arles,
+• landscape studies from Arles,

 • correspondences and sketches made during his stay.